-Do you want to join our driven media sales team where you will get to work with some of the biggest and best Advertising Agencies and media clients and partner with them to drive their strategies?
+Do you want to join our driven media sales team where you will get to work with Media Clients and Advertising Agencies partnering with them to drive their strategies?
 We are looking for a SALES ACCOUNT MANAGER who will focus on driving Nielsen’s business growth.
 You will MAKE A DIFFERENCE by finding opportunities for selling Nielsen’s products and services to clients, and also renewing our existing contracts when the time is right.

 Your key responsibilities:

-- Owning and delivering the revenue target and maximising upselling opportunities
+- Owning and delivering a revenue target and maximising upselling opportunities

 - Offering clients a unique perspective based on insights

-- Understanding client needs by ensuring their plans and projects are developed and implemented whilst successfully linking Nielsen capabilities to client goals
+- Understanding client needs and successfully linking Nielsen capabilities to client goals

 - Using and consistently updating Salesforce technology

-- Understanding how all of the solutions in the Nielsen media portfolio fit together as well as collaborating and connecting with the wider operational teams responsible for delivering these solutions
+- Understanding how solutions in the Nielsen media portfolio fit together as well as collaborating and connecting with the wider operational teams responsible for delivering these solutions where required

-- Earning client’s trust by building and maintaining strong networks
+- Earning client’s trust by building and maintaining networks

-- Position reports to the Nielsen NZ Media Sales Director
+- Position reports to the Associate Director, Media, Client Development

-About You - as an experienced seller you will possess the following skills:
+- As an experienced seller you will possess the following skills:

-- A strong track record of selling and negotiating in the Media industry
+- A track record of selling and negotiating in the Media industry

-- A strong understanding of the media client advertising process, particularly in the digital space
+- An understanding of the media client advertising process, particularly in the digital space

-- Awareness and understanding of market conditions and the client’s business environment
+- Awareness of market conditions and the client’s business environment

 - Excellent business English, both written and verbal